ldsec/smarper/README.md

 - `ML/data/`: data set of runtime permission decisions per user.
 - `ML/gpml/`: implementation of Gaussian Processes ([GPML toolbox](http://www.gaussianprocess.org/gpml/code/matlab/doc/)).
 - `ML/prettyPlot/`: wrapper to plot figures.
-- `ML/run_exp.m/`: experiment to plot Mean Absolute Error (MAE) and Incorrect Classification Rate (ICR) vs Percentage of decisions used.
+- `ML/run_exp.m/`: experiment to plot Mean Absolute Error (MAE) and Incorrect Classification Rate (ICR) vs Percentage of decisions used (Fig. 6(a) and 6(b) of the paper [1]).
 We consider the following models: ZeroR_t, Bayesian Linear Regression, Gaussian Process with Squared Exponential Kernel (GP-SE), decision tree (D. Tree), and support vector machines (SVM).
+- `ML/mae_for_users.m/`: experiment to show that "context reduces the # of mistakes", in which we plot the Error histograms for BLR, Static Policies, and ZeroR_t (Fig. 6(c) of the paper).
+To show that "context improve accuracy across users", we plot the MAE obtained by the baselines and SVM versus those obtained by our BLR model (Fig. 7 of the paper [1]).
+Each point corresponds to the MAE of a participant.
+- `ML/model_comparison.m/`: experiment to compare models with different input features (Fig. 8 of the paper [1]).

 # Getting started
 To use the code of this repository, you need to install Matlab with the [Statistics and Machine Learning toolbox](https://www.mathworks.com/help/stats/?requestedDomain=www.mathworks.com&nocookie=true).